JuliaWaveScattering/MultipleScattering.jl/README.md

 circular scatterers set in an infinite domain.

 ## Get started
+This package is tested and works for Julia 0.6 and 0.5.
 To get started, download and include the basic library
 ```julia
 Pkg.clone("https://github.com/jondea/MultipleScattering.jl.git")
 using MultipleScattering
 ```

 ## Very basic example
 ### Run
 The basic way to construct and compute a model is to specify the volume